smoeding/puppet-sendmail/README.md

 ##### `local_host_names`

-An array of hostnames that Sendmail considers for a local delivery.
+An array of hostnames that Sendmail recognizes for local delivery.
 Default values: `[ $::fqdn ]`

 ##### `relay_domains`